-Dangerous weather on India’s highest plateau forces a traveler to choose between safety and adventure.
+Dangerous weather on India’s highest mountain plateau forces a traveler to choose between safety and adventure.

 I gave up telling people my plans to go to Ladakh because the responses were hardly encouraging.

 “Why Ladakh, of all the places in Jammu and Kashmir?
 You will get shot by the militants!”

 “People die there because they don’t have enough oxygen.”

 “Are you becoming a Buddhist monk?”

 Most of those who visited Ladakh were Himalayan trekkers, Buddhist devotees who came to the monasteries or the families of army personnel posted there.
 Today it is one of India’s most sought-after tourist destinations.

 Ensconced in the Upper Indus Valley of Jammu and Kashmir, straddling the Upper Himalayas and the Karakoram Range, much of Ladakh’s territory lies above 9900 feet, making it India’s highest plateau.
 Ladakh itself means “The Land (Dakh) of High Passes (La).”
 It was ruled by Tibetan Namgyals until 1834, when a Kashmiri Dogra king annexed it and made it a part of Jammu and Kashmir.
 Subsequently, it became a part of India when the Maharaja of Kashmir signed the Instrument of Accession in 1947.
 Today, it is India’s newest Union Territory.
 With Xinjiang (in Northwest China) to its far north, Jammu and Kashmir to its West, and Tibet to its East, Ladakh is a sensitive area, subject to frequent incursions from China and Pakistan, so the Indian Army is ubiquitous here.